laissez-faire-btc/safe-redaction/BIP.md

 **Concerns Raised**

 The rest of this section is reserved for sharing, discussing and addressing concerns about this BIP.
-You can help by sharing, discussing or addressing concerns - either on [the Discord server](https://discord.gg/DPXKfd9K3s), or on the mailing list.
+You can help by sharing, discussing or addressing concerns - on [the Discord server](https://discord.gg/DPXKfd9K3s), on the mailing list, or directly.

 TODO